fablabmade/madeinafablab-workshop-manual/03_product_workflow.md

 An effective brief can save some time during development, but everything written has to be taken with precaution and checked continuosly during an extensive analysis of requirements.

+**Excercise: make some examples of a product brief, starting from products you know**

 ## Requirements

 The goal of this phase is to define which are the requirements that the products needs to satisfy according to the different stakeholders involved, their usage scenarios and of course to the limitations imposed by technology.